Constant-Factor Algorithms for Revenue Management with Consecutive Stays

 An instance of this scenario is denoted by $\mathcal{I} \triangleq \{\mathcal{M}, \mathcal{N}, \{ \theta_t \}_{t \in \mathcal{T}} \}$, and the problem for this instance can be formulated as follows:

-where $\Pi(\mathcal{I})$ denotes the set of feasible policies for instance $\mathcal{I}$, $V^{\pi}(\mathcal{I})$ is the total expected revenue over the planning horizon under policy $\pi$, and $\overline{V}(\mathcal{I})$ represents the maximum achievable expected revenue across all feasible policies.
+where $V^{\pi}(\mathcal{I})$ is the total expected revenue over the planning horizon under a feasible policy $\pi$, and $\overline{V}(\mathcal{I})$ represents the maximum achievable expected revenue across all feasible policies.
 A policy is deemed feasible if its decisions rely solely on prior information and the observed history up to the current period.
 Our objective is to design a polynomial-time policy that approximately maximizes the expected total revenue.
 We evaluate the quality of a policy by comparing it to the optimal policy, as formalized below: \begin{definition}[Approximation Ratio] A policy $\pi$ is said to be an $\alpha$-approximation if, for any instance $\mathcal{I}$, it runs in polynomial time and satisfies $ V^\pi(\mathcal{I}) \ge \alpha \cdot \overline{V}(\mathcal{I}). $ \end{definition}